oppia/oppia-web-developer-docs/Angular-Migration.md

    import { ServiceName } from ...
    ```

-   If your test is for a service that makes http requests, you also need to import the following
+   If your test is for a service that makes HTTP requests, you also need to import the following
    ```
    import { HttpClientTestingModule, HttpTestingController } from
       '@angular/common/http/testing';